zentrocdot/LibreOffice/README.md

 with a German UI (and optional languages).

 As result, now I can see en-US as well as de and the other languages for the installed user interfaces in the libreoffice settings.

+# DEB package

+The DEb packages are created in:

+    /home/<home-dir>/libreoffice/workdir/CustomTarget/sysui/deb

 # See also